Cleaning tips during COVID-19

 Get plenty of sunshine and fresh air.
 These also boost our immune systems.
 Get plenty of rest and drink lots of fresh water.
 Try to avoid anything negative or of a scary nature.
 The fear can have a negative impact on our stress hormone levels, our ability to sleep and again on our immune systems.
 It seems lots of hugs are good to boost our immune systems but use your own discretion with that one.
 We advocate for the removal of excessive dust from your home.
 We also believe that the use of negative ions can have a very positive impact on your health too so getting an ioniser and antibacterial air filter is a good idea.
 Regular washing of our hands has always been and will always be a great idea.

 Always look for the silver lining

 Boosting the immune system is not rocket science.
-It is actually timeless logic that our grandparents and forebears often lived instinctively by and hopefully tried to teach us before this modern age of mass media consumption.
+It is actually timeless logic that our grandparents and forebears often lived instinctively by.
+Hopefully they tried to teach us this wisdom before this modern age of mass media consumption.
 Go to bed nice and early.
 Exercise, even just a little each day.
 Eat good food.
 Drink water.
 Avoid sugar and alcohol.
 Take a bath if you can.
 Treat yourself like someone you’re responsible to care for.
 Choose to be around positive people and energies and also to avoid negative energies.

-If you’re confined to the inside of your home for any period of time then here’s a chance to de-clutter.
-Make your house a haven.
+De-clutter to make your house a haven.
 Some things are outside of our control and some things we can control.
 Let’s focus our energy on only those things we can control and chief amongst them is the cleaning and our immune systems.

 Michael Sweet is the founder of 1800 CLEANER and has been cleaning professionally for over 30 years.